mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Mender Server_ - An application implementing the Server-side Mender API, and the
 web UI, providing updates to devices.

+* _Mender-auth_, _Mender-auth Client_ - A user space application running on a
+device which provides authentication to the Mender Server for other applications.
+This application is required by other applications that communicate with the Mender Server.

+* _Mender-update_, _Mender-update Client_ - A user space application installing
+updates to a device it is running on.
+It uses the Mender Server-side API to connect to the Mender Server to authenticate, get the artifacts, report inventory, log the progress and status of the installations.
+Requires mender-auth to be running.

 * _Operating System update_ - An update which replaces the operating system's filesystem
 thanks to the A/B partitioning schema.
 The Mender Client writes a new filesystem image